srubianof/SlangChallenge/README.md

 ## License

- This project is licensed under the MIT License - see the [LICENSE](https://github.com/srubianof/SlangChallenge/LICENSE) file for details.# SlangChallenge
+ This project is licensed under the MIT License - see the [LICENSE](https://github.com/srubianof/SlangChallenge/blob/master/LICENSE) file for details.